metallb/metallb/website/content/release-notes/_index.md

   editing the k8s manifests and setting the argument `--log-level=all` for both the controller and speaker when installing using manifests, or by overriding helm values `controller.logLevel=all` and `speaker.logLevel=all` when installing with Helm.
+- The L2 node allocation logic is now using the LoadBalancer IP and not the service name.
+This means that the node associated to a given service may change across releases.
+This would affect established connections as a new GARP will sent out to announce the IP belonging to the new node.

 Bug Fixes:

+- L2 mode now allows to announce from nodes where the speaker is not running from in case of ExternalTrafficPolicy = Cluster.
+The association of the node to the service is done via the LoadBalancerIP, avoiding scenarios where two services sharing the same IP are announced from different nodes.

 ## Version 0.10.3